fasnimo/sinatra_cocom/CONTRIBUTING.md

 out-dated information, to improving exposition, to adding better examples, to fixing tests—all contributions to making the curriculum more effective are welcome.

+### New Contribution Details
+The EDIT/UPDATE action examaples in this lesson, which starts on line 254 in the README, are using the 'post/:id' route when I believe they should be using the conventional 'patch/:id' route.

+I have changed the following lines the these files:

+README.md
+    -line 265:
+        - added a hidden input field for Rack::MethodOverride (already included in config.ru) to use the PATCH request.
+    -line 295 and 333
+        -changed 'post/owners/:id' to 'patch/owners/:id'

+controllers/owners_controller.rb
+    -line 26
+        -changed "post '/owners/:id' " to "patch '/owners:id' " to match RESTful route conventions

+controllers/pets_controller.rb
+    -line 22
+        -changed "post '/pets/:id' to "patch '/pets/:id' "